RedmondGoon/spring-boot-backend/readme.md

 ##  POST /transaction:
 ___
 This API is for client to place a trade. the api will return a string.
-The request body should be in JSON as the example below
+The request body should look as follows:
 <code>
 {